ruby-amqp/rubymarchhare.info/articles/exchanges.md

 To survive it, messages must be persisted to disk.
 This has a negative effect on performance, especially with network attached storage like NAS devices and Amazon EBS.
 AMQP 0.9.1 lets applications trade off performance for durability, or vice versa, on a message-by-message basis.

-To publish a persistent message, use the `:persistent` option that `Bunny::Exchange#publish` accepts:
+To publish a persistent message, use the `:persistent` option that `HotBunnies::Exchange#publish` accepts:

 ``` ruby
 x.publish(data, :persistent => true)